Cached Collada (.cdae)

 >python cdae_dump_info.py vehicles\pickup\pickup.cdae

-At the start of the file, before the MessagePack data, the code writes a 32-bit integer version:
+At the start of the file, the format begins with:

 version = (smVersion | (mExporterVersion << 16))